TrueCar/mleap-demo/blog/mleap.md

 ```
 // Compiles for Scala 2.10.6 by default
+// This can take a little while the first time
 sbt demo/assembly

 // Cross-compile for 2.11.7 assembly
+// This can take a little while the first time
 sbt "+ demo/assembly"

 spark-submit \